ghostnear/VBox/README.md

 It is currently a WIP as only a CHIP8 interpreter is available.

-You can change that and the display mode from main.v.
-(The terminal display mode does not support input for now)

 Bugs should be expected, help is always welcome.

 ## How to build and run